 The best way to avoid billing problems is to set expectations clearly and in writing from the outset so there are no surprises for clients: develop a smoothly functioning cash flow machine from obtaining a retainer to billing on time to providing clearly understandable bills, to specifying the deadline for payment.
-What’s past is past.
-You are owed money right now, the payment is past due, and you need to do something about it.
+What’s past is past, but if you are owed money right now and the payment is past due, you need to do something about it.

 If a client has not been responsive to email or phone messages from your support staff, what that means is that you are going to have to get on the phone to try and get paid.
 Here are some tips for collecting outstanding client debts effectively.

 - Know the law and ethical rules in your jurisdiction, and also keep your malpractice insurance in mind.
 Your immediate goal is to get paid.
 You do not want to be accused of violating any laws covering the collection of debts.
 Keep in mind that the scope of some state laws on debt collection extend to any person who is owed a debt and are not limited, as the Fair Debt Collection Practices Act is, to third-party debt collectors and lawyers hired to collect debts.
 You also do not want your bill collection effort to devolve into threats about suing for nonpayment of fees, counter-threats to file a grievance, or malpractice insurance rate hikes because you get your firm involved in a number of billing disputes.
 You should know before you call whether you can charge interest for late bills, place a lien on the client’s property, or cease work until payment is made.
 Keep the optimal outcome in mind: getting the money while staying well within the constraints of various laws and ethics rules.